AVA: Attentive VLM Agent for Mastering StarCraft II: Baseline Implementations

-We formalize our decision-making pipeline as an iterative process that maps POMDP observations to actions through a series of VLM-based transformations.
-At each timestep $t$, given an observation $o_t = (I_t, T_t, U_t)$ from the AVACraft environment state $s_t \in \mathcal{S}$, our system generates actions through the Algorithm~\ref{alg:pipeline} in Appendix \ref{sec:pseudocode}.
-The system maintains a history buffer $H_t$ for states and actions, and processes each step, maximizing the trade-off between strategic depth and real-time responsiveness.
-The sparse reward structure $R(s_t)$ guides the victory while eliminating enemy units.
+The complete decision-making pipeline maps POMDP observations to actions through VLM-based transformations.
+At each timestep $t$, given observation $o_t = (I_t, T_t, U_t)$ from AVACraft environment state $s_t \in \mathcal{S}$, our system generates actions by maintaining a history buffer $H_t$ and processing each step to maximize the trade-off between strategic depth and real-time responsiveness.